ScienceCommons/api/README.md

 bundle exec rails s -b localhost -p 5000 elasticsearch
 ```
-Visit /login or /beta to log in with Google.
+Visit /login or /beta to log in with Google OAuth2.

-elasticsearch is needed for the search box to work, but the app will otherwise run without it.
-ELASTIC_SEARCH_URL env var is used to tell the Rails app the address of the elasticsearch server to query, it defaults to http://127.0.0.1:9200